 As part of the merger, Segovia became a subsidiary company of CTHL and continues to provide payment gateway and technology platform services to businesses.
 Segovia charges GiveDirectly a fixed percentage of grant transfers for software services.
-For the years ended December 31, 2019 and 2018, Segovia software expenses totaled \$449,407 and \$686,189, respectively and have been reflected in program services on the statements of activities.
+For the years ended December 31, 2020 and 2019, Segovia software expenses totaled \$54,501 and \$449,407, respectively and have been reflected in program services on the statements of activities.

-During 2019, Segovia also shared one employee with GiveDirectly, who provided administrative support.
-For the years ended December 31, 2019 and 2018, a salary allocation for this employee of \$47,083 and \$64,855 was billed to Segovia by GiveDirectly, of which \$6,125 and \$4,108 was unpaid as of December 31, 2019 and 2018, respectively.
+During 2020 and 2019, Segovia also shared one employee with GiveDirectly, who provided administrative support.
+For the years ended December 31, 2020 and 2019, a salary allocation for this employee of \$36,756 and \$47,083, respectively, was billed to Segovia by GiveDirectly, of which \$3,063 and \$6,125 was unpaid as of December 31, 2020 and 2019, respectively.
 The unpaid portion is included in the accompanying statements of financial position as due from related party.

-In 2017, GiveDirectly began using Segovia mobile money wallets for delivery of cash transfers to the recipients in East Africa.
-For the years ended December 31, 2019 and 2018, the amount of funds that GiveDirectly held with Segovia that had not yet been disbursed by Segovia to the recipients totaled \$197,694 and \$181,172, respectively.
+In 2017, GiveDirectly began using Segovia's payment gateway for delivery of cash transfers to the recipients in East Africa.
+For the years ended December 31, 2020 and 2019, the amount of funds that GiveDirectly held with Segovia that had not yet been disbursed by Segovia to the recipients totaled \$2,398,155 and \$197,694, respectively.
 These amounts are included in the accompanying statements of financial position as due from related party.
-For the years ended December 31, 2019 and 2018, the amount of fees related to transfer not yet paid to Segovia totaled \$31,901 and \$71,145, respectively.
+For the year ended December 31, 2019, the amount of fees related to transfer not yet paid to Segovia totaled \$31,901.
+No fees were due as of December 31, 2020.
 These amounts are included in the accompanying statements of financial position as due to related party.